scribe-security/docs/docs/ci-integrations/github/actions/action-installer.md

 - Generate/sign local directories (not mapped to the working dir)
 - Generate evidence for a global cache directory
 - Use tool functionality not exposed by containerized actions.

-Note: Installing gensbom locally is very useful when you want to create an SBOM outside the workflow default workspace directory.
+>Installing `gensbom` locally is useful when you want to create an evidence (mainly directories) on targets outside the workflow working dir.

 > action allows users to utilize `gensbom bom` in a non-containerized environment.